Dawn of the transformer era in speech emotion recognition: closing the valence gap: Efficiency

 \subsection{Does pre-training help with training stability and convergence?}

+\emph{\textbf{Answer}}: A pre-trained model reduces the number of epochs needed to converge and improves performance stability across training runs with different seeds.

-To balance the effects of randomness (either in the initialisation of network weights or the data sampling), it is a common strategy to perform several training runs starting from different random seeds.
-Starting from pre-trained weights, however, we expect less volatility~\citep{erhan2010does, neyshabur2020being}. \cref{fig:stability} shows the mean and standard deviation over the performance on the development set across three trials for {\cnn} and {\wbase}.
-For {\cnn}, we observe almost constant jittering across all 60 epochs.
-For {\wbase}, we have a quite different picture: the model converges faster and we can reduce the number of epochs to $5$.
-Except for the first epoch, when the effect of randomised batches leads to some variability, we observe a steady performance between different runs.
-When starting from a pre-trained transformer model, it therefore seems reasonable to run on a limited number of epochs and report results from a single run.
+\emph{\textbf{Details:}} To balance the effects of randomness (either in the initialisation of network weights or the data sampling), it is a common strategy to perform several runs with different random seeds.
+Starting from pre-trained weights, however, we expect less volatility~\citep{erhan2010does, neyshabur2020being}. \cref{fig:stability} shows the mean and standard deviation over the performance on the development set across three trials for {\cnn} and {\wbase}. {\cnn} shows a constant jittering across all 60 epochs, whereas {\wbase} converges faster and we can reduce the number of epochs to $5$.